 Problems Found among the Screen Printing Machine Users

-Some ideal techniques of using screen printing machine can change some element of printing artwork.
-Screen printing is not a difficult task at all.
-Among the screen printing machine user, we generally found a problem to print into white print while color print is simple to them.
-As white print ink is rough and thick, it is somewhat difficult to use.
+White print ink is rough and thick, making it somewhat challenging to use.
 Do you know why this happens and how to solve it?
-Actually neither the white ink nor your printing work guilty for that, it happens to the screen printing press that you use.
+Neither the white ink nor your printing work is guilty of that, and it happens to the screen printing press you use.
 For that, you don’t need to thin the ink.
-At the time of printing process, you just need to apply some ideal techniques and need to change some elements.
+During the printing process, you need to apply certain techniques and modify specific elements.

-While you starting your screen printing machine, you should use shining garment or light one instead of the dark garment as the thick white ink become a smash or a roadblock for the dark garments within few minutes of starting the machine.
-You may have done your work in a wrong way or you may have used thin ink.
+When starting your screen printing machine, use a light or shiny garment instead of a dark one, as the thick white ink can become a block or a roadblock for dark clothes within a few minutes.
+You may have done your work incorrectly, or you may have used thin ink.

 Using White or Black Ink According to Density and Pigment

-Understanding the density and the pigment is most important for screen printing.
-According to this, you should print on a lighter color garment with a black ink.
-Blank ink needs less pigment than the white ink as black one is simple and thinner than the white one.
+Understanding the density and pigment is crucial for screen printing.
+According to this, you should print on a lighter color garment with black ink.
+Blank ink requires less pigment than white ink, as black ink is simpler and thinner than white ink.

-You want to set up a white ink or black ink on your desired garment.
-You need to make proper mesh size (ranging 110-156), select proper thickness, and lower mesh screen and higher mesh screen, smaller holes for ink pushing.
-Then you need to adjust the screen to the press (1/8-1/16 inch).
+You want to set up white or black ink on your desired garment.
+You need to select a proper mesh size (ranging from 110 to 156), choose the appropriate thickness, and set the lower mesh screen and higher mesh screen to have smaller holes for ink pushing.
+Then, you need to adjust the screen to the press (1/8-1/16 inch).

-The off contact is the distance between the print garment and the mesh.
-It helps the screen mesh to take the ink upward, clear the mesh and makes a good print.
-You can use the white ink is as off contact tab and set it on the screen structure through all the printing stroke.
-Sometimes few problems arise due to lack of proper off contact.
-The low off contact can’t clear the screen well.
-If you want to print a quality shirt through your t-shirt screen printing machine, you need to see the screen mesh bounce off the shirt.
-Your work will be a rough one if the ink stays in the screen mesh and to solve this kind of problem, your off contact is needed to be up a little bit.
-Taking too high of the mesh arise another problem.
-At the last part of the spectrum, you have to push the off contact downward very hard to get a quality print.
+The off-contact is the distance between the print garment and the mesh.
+It helps the screen mesh take the ink upward, clear it, and make a good print.
+You can use the white ink as an off-contact tab and set it on the screen through all the printing strokes.
+Sometimes, a few problems arise due to a lack of proper contact.
+The low-off contact can’t clear the screen well.

 Managing the Printing Stroke

-Besides these, you have to follow some more techniques.
-You need to use multi-station screen printing machine instead of the single station.
+Besides these, you must follow additional techniques.
+It would help if you used a multi-station screen printing machine instead of a single-station machine.
 Ink will not be released if the ink is too hot.
 The print area should be 320 degrees and 45 seconds.

 Read More Related Articles: